 - 3 cups (360 grams) unbleached flour

-- Dump all ingredients into bread machine in order listed.
-Select dough cycle and start.
+- Dump all ingredients into the bread machine in the order listed.
+Select the DOUGH cycle and start.

-- At the end of the dough cycle, remove bread to floured surface.
-Roll or press till about 3/4 inch thick.
+- At the end of the dough cycle, remove bread to a floured surface.
+Roll or press until about 3/4 inch thick.
 No need to get the ruler.
 Preciseness is unimportant at this point.

 - Slice dough into approximately 1-inch diamonds or squares.
-I do not roll in balls.
+I do not roll the dough into balls.
 It's part of the tradition.
 In fact, I use a pizza cutter.

 - Melt 1/4 cup butter.
 Dip each piece in butter and layer rather haphazardly but evenly into a nonstick bundt pan.
 Cover and let rise until double.

-- Bake at 375˚F for 30 minutes or until golden brown and/or temperature registers 190˚F. Cover with foil after 10 minutes to keep top from over browning.
-If not as brown as you would like, remove the foil for last few minutes.
+- Bake at 375˚F for 30 minutes or until golden brown and/or temperature registers 190˚F. Cover with foil after 10 minutes to keep the top from over-browning.
+If not as brown as you would like, remove the foil for the last few minutes.
 This burns easily on top, so watch carefully.